oxcode-dev/blog-app/readme.md

-## This project is a simple Blog app with list of API routes for a blog web application, organized by common functionality like posts, users, comments, authentication and also a fullstack back office application for manipulating data(db).
+This project is a simple Blog app with list of API routes for a blog web application, organized by common functionality like posts, users, comments, authentication and also a fullstack back office application for manipulating data(db) using LaravelPHP and VueJS.

 ## 📘 Post Routes